 The following fields are specific to this gateway integration:

 - API Key: The bearer API key used for Credit Card and ACH transactions.
 You can obtain this API key by navigating to Developers > Keys in the Checkout.com dashboard.

-The API key allowed for this field was updated in the 2022.10.R1 release.
-If you have not provided a new bearer API key for ACH transactions since the 2022.10.R1 release, your ACH transactions cannot be processed because the existing API key has been deprecated as requested by the Checkout.com gateway.
+- For ACH transactions, if you have not provided a new bearer API key since the 2022.10.R1 release, your ACH transactions cannot be processed because the existing API key has been deprecated as requested by the Checkout.com gateway.
 Please obtain a new bearer API key from the Checkout.com dashboard and enter it in this field.
-No action is required for Credit Card transactions.

 - API Key (SEPA): The API key used for SEPA transactions.
 You can obtain this API key by contacting Checkout.com support.

 - SFTP Username (optional): This field is required for Gateway Reconciliation.
 Contact Checkout.com to get your username and enter it in this field.
 Your Zuora username and public key will be used to access the SFTP server.
 See the Gateway Reconciliation for Checkout.com for more information about Gateway Reconciliation.

 - Default Soft Descriptor (optional): The default soft descriptor for payments.
 It is required for all Direct Debit payment methods.

 - Merchant's Company Name (optional): This field is required if your customers try to add an ACH payment method and select Business Checking as the account type.
 The Checkout.com payment gateway requires that the Company Name is included in the request if the account type is

 corporate; otherwise, the gateway will mark the transaction as